Firwanaa/cpu-architecture-mid/README.md

 Most computers use the stored program concept designed by mathematician John Von Neumann, which is a theoretical design describes the basic structure and functional units of a computer system. computers has five parts, an arithmetic-logic unit(ALU), control unit (CU), memory, input/output and system bus.

-Additions
-- #### Types of Bus:
-	- data bus -> read and write *usually used to classify microprocessors i.e, 16-bit microprocessors.*
-	- address bus -> transmit registers addresses
-	- control bus -> control the functions of other buses.

 ### 2- When was the Von Neumann architecture invented?
 1946